To enjoy this web site, please instruct your browser to accept scripts.

 As a diurnal rodent of small body size, good tempera- ment, and short breeding cycle, the Nile grass rat (Arvicanthis niloticus) is an attractive laboratory animal for biomedical research.
 Like the standard laboratory rat, it is relatively insensitive to variations in photoperiod and does not hibernate.
 Unlike the laboratory rat, it reaches asymptotic body mass early in life and does not exhibit marked sexual dimorphism.

-The Nile grass rat, some- times also called unstriped grass mouse or Kuzu rat, is a chunky rodent with coarse, grayish brown fur.
-Adult head- and-body length is appro- ximately 13 cm, tail length is 10 cm, and body weight in captivity is 120 g.
+The Nile grass rat, sometimes also called African grass rat, unstriped grass mouse, or Kuzu rat, is a chunky rodent with coarse, grayish brown fur.
+Adult head and body length is approximately 13 cm, tail length is 10 cm, and body weight in captivity is 120 g.
 Females are slightly (6 g) lighter than males.
-The species' natural geographic distribution is restricted to the northern half of Africa, particularly the Nile Delta of Egypt, and to the southwestern Arabian Penin- sula, where it inhabits mostly grasslands and savannahs but also forests and scrubby thickets.
-Regular use of nests or burrows, particularly at night, has been observed both in the wild and under semi-natural laboratory con- ditions.
+The species' natural geographic distribution is restricted to the northern half of Africa, particularly the Nile Delta of Egypt, and to the southwestern Arabian Peninsula, where it inhabits mostly grasslands and savannahs but also forests and scrubby thickets.
+Regular use of nests or burrows, particularly at night, has been observed both in the wild and under semi-natural laboratory conditions.

 PDF